brendt/stitcher.io/src/content/blog/2021-07-14-rethinking-with-events.md

 Now that these two systems are separated, it's much easier to reason about them because they live in isolation.

-It doesn't stop there by the way.
+It doesn't stop there, by the way.
 What about that "achievement for a given amount of XP" I mentioned at the beginning of this post? `<hljs type>ExperienceEarned</hljs>` could be an event itself that our `<hljs type>AchievementManager</hljs>` listens for as well:

 ```php
 class AchievementManager